DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-6/the-sound-of-5.1/_index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/vFHYiOfBRng" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 {{% note %}}

-Digital surround’s increased dynamic range allows increased flexibility in the use of “relative” silence, since even sounds played at a “normal” volume can be relatively silent in the context of a noticeably louder or busier soundtrack.
-The climax of the 2008 film Frost/Nixon, for instance, uses relational silence to focus the audience’s ears and emotional attentions on the moment when Frost finally draws an ad- mission of wrongdoing out of the ex-president.
-In earlier segments of their conversations, the soundtrack included not only Frost and Nixon’s dialogue but also the sounds of the television crew around them, the room tone of the location, and Foley.
-But for this key moment, every- thing but Nixon’s voice drops out of the soundtrack.
+**In the climax of Frost/Nixon:**

+- The soundtrack is busy with the sounds of the television crew, the room tone, and Foley.
+- But when Nixon finally admits wrongdoing, everything but his voice drops out of the soundtrack.
+- This creates a sense of focus and emphasis on Nixon's words, and it allows the audience to fully experience the emotional impact of his admission.

 {{%/ note %}}

 ---